mkidson/mkidson_obsidian_vault/MSc/To-Do files/Actually getting it over the line.md

 		- [x] sigma as a function of E
 	- [x] Include the fit parameters for the L vs E
 	- [x] Try fix L vs E fit so that it doesn't go negative.
 Include lower energy responses (manual fitting?)
-	- [ ] Labels on the L spectra comparison simulation plot
+	- [x] Labels on the L spectra comparison simulation plot
 	- [ ] Andy and I agreed on using "best fit" because it was really done by eye but we don't want to say that
 	- [ ] PTB PIAF or just PIAF?
 PIAF is right but idk man
 	- [ ] Andy doesn't want "monoenergetic" neutron energy fields.
+	- [ ] Ask tanya how the scaling factor works
+	- [ ]